panglossa/panghiero/README.md

 # Panghiero ![PangHiero Icon](https://github.com/panglossa/panghiero/blob/main/panghieroicon64.png)
 ## Overview

-Generates Egyptian hieroglyphs (in png) from a source text in MdC format.
+**Panghiero** is a very simple editor that generates Egyptian hieroglyphs (in png) from a source text in [MdC format](https://en.wikipedia.org/wiki/Manuel_de_Codage).

-This is a very simple command line tool that converts source texts in MdC format to image files containing Egyptian hieroglyphic text.

-Source files must:
-- be in MdC (Manuel de Codage) format ([MdC at Wikipedia](https://en.wikipedia.org/wiki/Manuel_de_Codage));
-- have the file extension `.hiero`
-- be placed in the same folder as the program

-For example, consider the sample file (`sample.hiero`).
-It contains the following text:
+For example, if you type in the following text:

     w b n:N5 r:a N5 m p*t:N1

-After you run `./panghiero`, the file `sample.png` is generated, containing the corresponding hieroglyphic text:
+You will get an image, containing the corresponding hieroglyphic text:

 ![Sample Hieroglyphic Text](https://github.com/panglossa/panghiero/blob/main/sample.png)